porekhov/cg_topologies/README.md

-A collection of topologies developed for molecular dynamics simulations using the MARTINI CG force field.
+A collection of topologies developed for molecular dynamics simulations using the MARTINI CG force field, http://cgmartini.nl/.

 ./LID_ET_LA_topologies